freenas/freenas-docs/userguide/system.rst

 Make sure the system is in a low-usage state as described above in :ref:`Preparing for Updates`.

+Click :guilabel:`Apply Pending update` when %brand% has automatically detected a new update.
+To manually check for and download a new update, click :guilabel:`Download update`.

 A confirmation window appears before the update is installed.
 Set :guilabel:`Apply updates and reboot system after downloading` and